hashiromer/ShopiMock/README.md

 # ShopiMock
-ShopiMock is a complete mock of Shopify Admin API which runs on local webserver to speed things up.
+ShopiMock is a complete mock of Shopify Admin API which runs on a local web server to speed things up.

 ## Installation